Highland station (Pittsburgh)

+Highland station is a stop on the Pittsburgh Light Rail network, operated by Pittsburgh Regional Transit, serving Bethel Park, Pennsylvania.
+It is a small, street-level stop used by local residents traveling to and from Downtown Pittsburgh.
+The station consists of two low-level side platforms for street-level boarding and is not accessible.

-Highland is a station on the Port Authority of Allegheny County's light rail network, located in Bethel Park, Pennsylvania.
-Located in a railroad cut, the stop is designed as a small commuter stop, serving area residents who walk to the train so they can be taken toward Downtown Pittsburgh.
-A staircase to each platform is available from Highland Road, which crosses over the line on an overpass.
+Located in a railroad cut, a staircase to each platform is available from Highland Road, which crosses over the line on an overpass.
 In addition, access to the outbound platform is available through a walkway which leads to Santa Fe Drive.
-There is no grade crossing for passengers at the station.
+There is no crossing for passengers between the platforms at platform level.

-In May 2024, the Federal Transit Administration awarded The T $8 million to construct accessible platforms at ten Red Line stops, including Highland.
+In May 2024, the Federal Transit Administration awarded Pittsburgh Regional Transit $8 million to construct accessible platforms at ten Red Line stops, including Highland.